reframejs/reframe/docs/usage-manual.md

 ## Static Deploy

-If you are app is html-static then you can deploy it to a static host.
+If you are app is html-static, you can deploy it to a static host.

-The `$ reframe deploy-static` command will then automatically deploy your app.
+The `$ reframe deploy-static` command will automatically deploy your app.
 It works with any static host that integrates with Git such as [Netlify](https://www.netlify.com/) or
 [GitHub Pages](https://pages.github.com/).

-Your app is html-static and can be statically deployed if all your page configs have `htmlStatic: true`.
+Your app is html-static when all your page configs have `htmlStatic: true`.
 In that case,
-all HTMLs are rendered at build-time, your app consists of static assets only, and no Node.js server is required.
+all HTMLs are rendered at build-time, your app consists of static assets only, no Node.js server is required, and your app can be statically deployed.

 The static assets are located in the `dist/browser/` directory.